loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- I’m trying to make my 1-on-1s better and would appreciate your honest feedback on this one — what did you like about it, and what could be improved?

-- What’s your favorite thing I do as a manager of this team I should keep doing?
+- Do you have any feedback for me?

-- What would you like to see change about these discussions?
-How could we make them more useful for you?
+- What would you like to know about me?

+- What can I do to help you enjoy your work more or remove roadblocks to progress?

 ## Career development

+- Where do you see your career in the next (2/5/10) years?

-- What would you like to learn about in the future?
+- What additional training or education would you like?

-- Could you see yourself making progress on more of your goals here?
-What would need to change to do so?

-- How do you think about your progress on your big goals?
-What needs to be done to move towards the goals?
-What can we do to help?
+- What are your goals (for our group for you personally)

 ## Conversation starters

-- How are your parents/grandparents?
-Where do they live?
-Do you visit them?

-- What do you like to do in your free time?
-What are your hobbies?

-- What have you been doing for fun lately?
+- Hey, what’s going on?

+- If they have children: How is [name of child] doing?
+(Ask something related to their age like starting school, playing sports, or other interests.)

+- Tell me about your week – what’s it been like?

 ## Job satisfaction

-- What’s the worst part about your job?

-- How do you think that least favorite thing affects your overall performance?

-- What do you need or want to accomplish and by when?
+- What do you feel is your greatest accomplishment here?

+- How did that make you feel?

+- Which areas make you feel like your hands are tied or you are unable to reach your full potential?

 ## Other

-- What’s one thing we could change about work for you that would improve your personal life?
+- What haven’t you tried yet?

+- What questions do you have about the project?

 - What did you do for fun in the past that you haven’t had as much time for lately?

-- If you had millions of dollars, what would you do every day?

 ## Team and company

-- What’s an inexpensive thing we could do to improve our office environment for the team?

-- What’s the No. 1 problem with our organization?
-Why?

-- Can you share some of the details around that particular issue?
-(Who was involved?
-Where?
-When?
-For how long?)
+- Are there any meetings or discussions you feel you should be a part of that you’re not?
+Are you included in any you don’t want to be a part of?

+- If we could improve in any way, how would we do it?

+- What kind of communication or information do you wish you had more of?

 ## Work-life

 - What, if anything, did you used to do that you find you don’t have time for right now?

-- What are the biggest time wasters for you each week?
+- What were your biggest time wasters or roadblocks last week or the week before?

-- Which part of the day do you feel most productive?
-When do you feel that your energy and focus are at the lowest level?
-What are the changes that can be made so you can take the best out of a work day?
+- How are you feeling about work?

 <!-- end of questions -->
 ### Key Updates 🔑